csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

 				3. build applications faster
 		After voting, we choose nodejs and mangodb, since it's apparently that this combination has more advantages.
 	2. Divide up the work through several meetings
-		Since there are five people in our group, and our project as a dating software, the front-end requires more time and coding relatively.
-So we decided to have three people in charge of the front-end and two other people in charge of the back-end and database.
-We firstly make choices based on personal preference.
+		Since there are five people in our group and our project is a dating software, the front-end requires more time and coding compared to the backend, so we decided to have three people in charge of the front-end and two other people in charge of the back-end and database.
+We have made choices based on personal preference.
 		Finally determined: front-end: Xiaomeng Hu, Ruikai Fang, Meilin Yang; back-end: Rui Zhu, Jiayueran Sun
  	3. Product details from the meeting with the customer
-		1. Write the client and operator web-app respectively
+		1. Write the user and administrator page respectively
-		2. The homepage needs to have news reminders, such as promoting some in-app activities
+		2. fsdafsafas The homepage needs to have news reminders, such as promoting some in-app activities
-		3. Show users the distance of other users
+		3. Show users the distance between them and other users